The information on this page represents a section of Williams’ Code of Conduct.

 You can view a flow chart of the following process.

 The Code of Conduct and the disciplinary measures used to enforce it are intended to be educational in nature.
-For incidents that are considered lower level violations (refer to the Sanctions Rubric), a student meets with a Dean to discuss the incident.
-When a student meets with a Dean for an informal meeting, this does not become a part of the student’s formal disciplinary record.
+For incidents that are considered lower level violations (refer to the Sanctions Rubric), a student meets with a staff member from the Office of Campus Life or the Dean's Office to discuss the incident.
+This is an educational meeting and is not considered disciplinary.
+When a student meets with a Staff Member/Dean for an informal meeting, this does not become a part of the student’s formal disciplinary record.
 Students who participate in an informal process can answer negatively if they are asked if they have been subject to College discipline.
-An informal process may, however, result in a warning from the Dean’s Office with applicable educational requirements.
-Although the meeting and subsequent actions are not part of the student’s formal disciplinary record, the information is reported to the student following the meeting and is kept on file in the Dean’s office until graduation, when it is removed.
+An informal process may, however, result in a warning with applicable educational requirements.
+Although the meeting and subsequent actions are not part of the student’s formal disciplinary record, the information is reported to the student following the meeting and is kept on file until graduation, when it is removed.
 If a student is named in a report for a subsequent lower level violation, the prior violation may be considered in determining whether to deal with the subsequent violation through the formal disciplinary process.

 Although there are no mandatory or predetermined requirements or sanctions for specific social misconduct violations, the Sanctions Rubric provides a list of typical responses to violations.